-NMSA 1978, §6-10-3 NMSA 1978, §6-1-13 Rule 2.60.2 NMAC
+NMSA 1978, §6-10-3 NMSA 1978, §6-1-13 Rule 2.60.2 NMAC NACHA

-- 1. No state agency may open a new bank account or deposit money in an existing bank account without written authorization from the State Treasurer or his designee.
+- 1. No state agency may open a new bank account or deposit money in an existing bank account without written authorization from the State Treasurer.
 Requests for new depository accounts must be submitted in writing on the forms prescribed by the State Treasurer. - 2.
 The State Treasurer will set the conditions and/or limitations for each account and may be authorized based on the following general criteria: - a.
 A local deposit account is necessary to ensure safety of state funds handled by state agencies receiving cash or instruments on a daily or routine basis; or - b.
 An account is established by court order or state agency administrative action; or - c.
-A local account is necessary in order for the state agency to comply with the provisions of NMSA 1978, §6-10-3: or - d.
+A local account is necessary for the state agency to comply with the provisions of NMSA 1978, §6-10-3: or - d.
 The state agency is authorized statutorily to keep and maintain a deposit account; or - e.
 The deposit account is established in a financial institution that has a signed depository and collateral agreements with the State. - 3.
-State agencies must deposit monies received into authorized bank account by the close of the next business day after receipt.
-Withdrawals from accounts shall be initiated periodically such that the month end balance does not exceed the maximum established by the State Treasurer for that account. - 4.
-Agencies must record cash transactions when they occur within the internal accounting system of record and perform a timely monthly reconciliation on these accounts. - 5.
-If the accounting system used to record cash activity is not SHARE, the agency shall periodically, but no less than once a month and prior to the fifth workday of the subsequent month, prepare and submit Journal Entries to the FCD to record cash activity in SHARE.
+State agencies must deposit monies received into authorized bank accounts by the close of the next business day after receipt.
+Withdrawals from accounts shall be initiated periodically such that the month-end balance does not exceed the maximum established by the State Treasurer for that account. - 4.
+Agencies must record cash transactions when they occur within the internal accounting system of record and perform a timely monthly reconciliation of these accounts. - 5.
+If the accounting system used to record cash activity is not SHARE, the agency must periodically, but no less than once a month and prior to the fifth workday of the subsequent month, prepare and submit Journal Entries to the FCD to record cash activity in SHARE.
+If these entries are not performed monthly, DFA may deny use of an external bank account.